manfrominternet/project-ui/README.md

 Instruction

-To install the up please download the repository and start it with npm run dev
+To install the App please download the repository and start it with npm run dev

 To see tests run: npm test or npm test -- -u